Starting an IT department from scratch — what you need to know

 There is much more to the role of an IT department than just troubleshooting.
 In fact, different IT departments play a crucial role in supporting the organization’s overall operations by ensuring that the technology is functioning properly and enabling other departments to do their jobs effectively.

-What your IT Department doesn’t do
+What your IT department doesn’t do

 While your IT department is an invaluable resource for managing technical operations, some tasks are outside their scope.